tungtokyo1108/Gunosy-AI_Recommendation_System/README.md

 $ sudo docker-compose run -p 8000 --rm web python Gunosy_model_training.py
 ```

-If you want to make the new data base, you can remove the `News_dataset.pickle` and run
+In order to save time and test immediately the model training and Web app, I save the data training (which was collected on Thu Feb 6 2020).
+If you want to make the new data base, please remove the `News_dataset.pickle` in `backend/server` folder and run

 ```
 $ sudo docker-compose up